kailash-manasarovar/statement/docs/timeline/2024/july.md

 ### Meeting a weird guy

+- No-one speaks to me in Brussels.
+- There's a lot of snickering when I walk past from the engineers I know.
+I wonder if Leo was told I was a sedated porn star?
+- This was just before Pelicot was found to be inviting the whole town round to rape his sedated wife and uploading it onto porn networks.
+- I guess men felt it was normal, something that just happens, and no-one would ever be held to account.
+- Anyway.
+- A weird guy does talk to me at EthCC, only one.
 - Hassan maybe?
 Something Islamic for sure.
 - This guy bumps into me, he's the only person who talks to me at EthCC.
 - I'm having a burger for lunch at the burger bar, and he asks to join me I say yes.